International child abduction in the United States: Hague Abduction Convention

-The Hague Abduction Convention is a multilateral treaty (in force since 1 December 1983) aimed at providing an expeditious method to return children who are victim of international child abduction.
-The convention was drafted to “to secure the prompt return of children wrongfully removed to or retained in any Contracting State" diverse from their country of habitual residence, and "ensure that rights of custody and of access under the law of one Contracting State are effectively respected in the other Contracting States.”
+The Hague Abduction Convention is a multilateral treaty (in force since December 1, 1983) aimed at providing an expeditious method to return children who are victim of international child abduction.
+The convention was drafted "to secure the prompt return of children wrongfully removed to or retained in any Contracting State" diverse from their country of habitual residence, and "ensure that rights of custody and of access under the law of one Contracting State are effectively respected in the other Contracting States."

 Although the United States was one of the first nations to sign the Convention in 1981 the Convention did not enter into force for the United States until 1988 with the ratification of the treaty and enactment by Congress of the International Child Abduction Remedies Act which translated the Convention into US law.
 This was 5 years after the entry into force of the treaty.

 Courts empowered to hear Hague Abduction Convention cases

 The United States has two separate court systems, a Federal court system and a State court system.
 Both types of courts have authority to hear a Hague Abduction Convention case, as established by the International Child Abduction Remedies Act.
 It is up to the parents of abducted children and their attorneys to decide whether to file a petition for return in State or Federal court.

 Although the exact implementation varies by state (also because states are free to adopt their own organizational scheme for judicial matters), trial courts are the general court of first instance to hear a Convention case within the State court system.